 The Nuclear Free Local Authorities (NFLA) is a network of councils which works to encourage local authorities to adopt nuclear free policies.
 They also support the Mayors for Peace initiative which has launched its 2020 Vision.
 This campaign works with mayors from all around the world to eliminate nuclear weapons by 2020 and currently has 7,688 member cities!

 ICAN, the International Campaign to Abolish Nuclear Weapons, has launched a Cities Appeal.
 This appeal encourages people like you to get their city council to adopt the TPNW and call on the national government to do the same.

-So far Manchester and Renfrewshire in the UK have passed motions of support for the nuclear ban, as well as numerous cities in Australia, Canada, Germany, Norway, Japan, Spain and the US – will your town or city be next?
+So far Manchester, Renfrewshire, Fife, Edinburgh and Hebden Royd Town Council in the UK have passed motions of support for the nuclear ban, as well as numerous cities in Australia, Canada, Germany, Norway, Japan, Spain and the US – will your town or city be next?